Context Engine

 URLs

 Fetches and parses web pages with built-in SSRF protection.
-Re-ingesting the same URL auto-supersedes the old version:
+If you re-ingest the same URL, the engine auto-supersedes the old version rather than creating a duplicate.

 doc = await engine.ingest_url(